-- Many communities, Coppell included, have revenue bond indebtedness that relies on current law and resulting revenues to make the debt service payments.
+- 1. Many communities, Coppell included, have revenue bond indebtedness that relies on current law and resulting revenues to make the debt service payments.
 The move to destination-based sales tax collection would devastate some and certainly harm all such cities. - 2.
-The City of Coppell stands to lose between \$4,000,000 and \$9,000,000 annually if any of the changes are made as currently proposed.
+As a result of Rule 3.334, the City of Coppell stands to lose around \$24,000,000 annually if any of the changes are made as currently proposed.